flakysalt/GodotIntro-S4G/README.md

 ## Contribution
 I won't merge any pull requests unless things are broken. <br>
-I will consider pull requests that adjust the code after a major godot version update breaks functionallity.
+I will consider pull requests that adjust the code after a major godot version update breaks functionality.

 ## Questions
 If you have questions regarding this project, reach out to me on Discord @flakysalt